What does it take to find voice-over work?

 Just check out this listing:

-So assuming all 30,000 of those orders didn’t have any add-on costs and she received $4 each, that’s $120k just on Fiverr.
+So assuming all 50,000 of those orders didn’t have any add-on costs and she received only $4 each, (even though she’s now charging $10 as her minimum) that’s $200k just on Fiverr.

 Still think Fiverr is a joke?

-Now don’t get me wrong, 30,000 thirty second scripts is a lot of work!
-That works out to 15,000 minutes or 250 hours of finished voice over…which is $480 per finished hour of audio.
+Now don’t get me wrong, 50,000 thirty second scripts is a lot of work!
+That works out to 25,000 minutes or over 416 hours of finished voice-over…which is $480 per finished hour of audio.

 For me personally, there was one other big factor that helped me make my decision about whether or not to be listed on Fiverr.